manucabral/kaigue/README.md

 # kaigue
-A Virtual Assistant for Windows
+A Virtual Assistant for Windows (for student purposes)